neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/README.md

 - [ ] Explain the process in general (Breakoutrooms / They can ask the coaches for help at any time / Where to find the project tasks / Tell them to help each other / Take a break when you need it in the next 1.5h / Keep and eye on Slack...)
-- [ ] Provide the [handout](handout.md) for the students
+- [ ] Provide the [handout](handout.md) to the students
 - [ ] Open the handout and walk the students through the structure (summary on top and tasks on the bottom of the handout)
-- [ ] Divide the students in groups of 3-4
+- [ ] Divide the students into groups of 3-4
-- [ ] Tell students to meet again 30min before lunchbreak in the classroom
+- [ ] Tell students to meet again 30min before lunch break in the classroom

 ---